Country risk grows more in Brazil than in other Latin American countries | Economy

 This more difficult environment is also expressed in the behavior of currencies – the outflow of capital accompanies the worsening in the perception of risk.
 They have been losing value against the US dollar as investors seek safer assets in the US as interest rates rise.
 In June, the dollar has already risen 10.55% against the real until last Friday (24).

-“Inflation in the US has been higher (than expected).
-The Fed raised interest rates by 0.75 percentage point, which ends up weighing on currencies,” says Marco Maciel, partner and economist at Kairós Capital.
+“Inflation in the United States has been higher (than expected).
+The Fed raised interest rates by 0.75 percentage point, which ends up weighing on currencies”, says Marco Maciel, partner and economist at Kairós Capital.

 Why does Brazil suffer more?